photo by Tandem X Visuals

 Still have a question about being unable to return to normal?
 Post in the comment box below.

-Andrea Blundell is the editor and lead writer of this site and suffers from anxiety.
+Andrea M. Darcy is the editor and lead writer of this site and suffers from anxiety.
 She is definitely finding the return to normal strange and has yet to step foot on public transport since lockdown started lifting.
 Find her on Twitter.